xmidt-org/talaria/README.md

 Allow or Deny device to connect to the talaria instance

 #### Drain Devices - `/device/drain` endpoint
-Remove the connected devices to the talaria instance
+This will remove the connected devices from the talaria instance.

 ## Build